annaKosonog/medical-clinic/README.md

 ## General info:
 This application is used to manage the clinic.
 The implemented methods use CRUD operations (Create, Read, Update, Delete), which allow you to modify the clinic's resources.
 It was mainly based on the Spring Framework and the H2 database.
+In addition, access to resources/endpoints was secured by granting appropriate permissions to users.

 ## Technologies:
 * Java